NishConsulting/quirx/docs/process.md

 ### Kickoff

 We used an agile approach in solving this problem.
 The first challenge was to define the feature set.
-For this we first assigned a 🐳 the role of stakeholder.
+For this we first assigned a collegue the role of stakeholder.
 Then we held a story-carding session where we reviewed the FDA challenge and brainstormed a solution.

 ![brainstorm](brainstorming.jpg)